tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 message but for convenience we use the term HelloRetryRequest throughout this document as if it were a distinct message.

-DTLS 1.3 uses network byte order or big-endian format for encoding messages based on the encoding format defined in TLS 1.3 and earlier TLS/DTLS specifications.
+DTLS 1.3 uses network byte order (big-endian) format for encoding messages based on the encoding format defined in TLS 1.3 and earlier TLS/DTLS specifications.

 The reader is also assumed to be familiar with {{I-D.ietf-tls-dtls-connection-id}}